(1821 - 1906)

 Command Billet: Battery Commander

 see his Battle Report

 Born in Ireland, Thompson had served in the Royal Regiment of Artillery, having enlisted in 1844.
 He was discharged as Sergeant in 1856, and then emigrated to the US.
-He was appointed Captain of light artillery 24 September 1861.
+He was a painter in Pittsburgh and was appointed Captain of light artillery 24 September 1861.

 Of the ferocious combat in and near Miller's Cornfield on the 17th, Capt Thompson later remembered details -

 "Loss in this engagement thirteen men, two of whom were detailed from the 150th New York Infantry, father and son, from the effects of their wounds they died in Smoketown Hospital, Maryland; eighteen of twenty-four horses under fire killed, the right gun disabled from musket balls, nine balls pass through the lid of the limber chest while up serving ammunition and the felloes of this gun were cut to pieces; the gun carriage and limber were condemned and we draw another in their place."

 "Another strange incident of this engagement was that Private Michael Sullivan while carrying a shell from the limber chest to the gun, a Confederate shell exploded near him, the flash of which ignites the fuses in the shell he was carrying, it exploded tearing all his clothes off and wounding him severely.
 He got well, though never able to return to the service."1

 He continued in command of the battery for the duration of the war with further combat at Fredericksburg, Chancellorsville, Gettysburg (where he was wounded) and in the Virginia actions of late 1863 - early 1864.
 Battery C served the remainder of the War in the defenses of Washington.
 He was honored by brevets to Major and Lieutenant Colonel on 13 March 1865 and mustered out with his battery on 30 June 1865.